In this post, learn how I eliminated my Silent Reflux quickly and easily with a few supplements designed to address the root cause.

 Hi..I don’t even know where to start..been suffering with GERD for more than five years..the medication from the doctor help for a while until I stopped taking them..it’s the worst I’ve felt since I’ve been diagnosed..I read your article and ordered the three bottles of pills..got them yesterday and started taking them..felt a little burning and wondered if it’s normal..I took them twice per day with meals..how long do you think I’ll be seeing results..thanks for sharing your journey..I live in Jamaica so I really enjoy spicy food which I can’t eat now because I really want to get better..I… Read more »

 Hi Ann, While you are transitioning away from the reflux medications it might be best to avoid triggering foods (spicy, fatty, etc..).
 Its not required, but can help you to isolate things that may be triggering your reflux.
 It is possible that you have not taken enough HCl to affect the closure of your lower esophageal sphincter.
-If needed, you can review my transition guide for additional details: https://theacidrefluxguy.com/transition
+If needed, you can check out my book for additional details: https://theacidrefluxguy.com/book

 Best Regards,